ryt/activity-metrics/README.md

 - The location of the log file would be `2024/01/01.txt`.
 - Each log file is named accoring to the date number of the day.
 - Optional custom text after the date number is allowed (e.g. `01abc.txt`).
-- For proper usage, files must be inside of **month** and **year** directories that correspond to the correct dates, respectively.
+- For proper usage, logs must be inside of **month** and **year** directories that correspond to the correct dates, respectively.
 - In this example, both of these files would be valid: `2024/01/01.txt` or `2024/01/01abc.txt`.
-- To recap from the Basics section, the location of the folder `2024/` would be `logs/2024/`.
+- Finally, to recap from the Basics section, the directory `2024/` itself would be found at `logs/2024/`.

 #### Full Date Log Files
 - Additionally, for the sake of utility, log files can also be named in the `YYYY-mm-dd.txt` format<sup>[1](#n1) [2](#n2)</sup>.